openvinotoolkit/model_server/docs/models_repository.md

 This guide will help you to create a models repository for serving with the OpenVINO&trade; Model Server.
 This will help you to serve any model with the OpenVINO&trade; Model Server.

-## Creating Repository for Models in **Intermediate Representation (IR)** format
+## Creating Repository
 The AI models to be served with OpenVINO&trade; Model Server should be in Intermediate Representation (IR) format (where the graph is represented in .bin and .xml format) or in [ONNX](https://onnx.ai/) format.

-Tensorflow, Caffe and MXNet trained models can be converted to IR format using Model_Optimizer from  OpenVINO&trade; toolkit.
+Tensorflow, Caffe and MXNet trained models can be converted to IR format using Model Optimizer from OpenVINO&trade; toolkit.
 Follow the steps from  [model optimizer documentation](https://software.intel.com/en-us/articles/OpenVINO-ModelOptimizer) to convert your model.

 ONNX model format can be also converted from other frameworks using [converters](https://onnx.ai/supported-tools.html).